guyAmit/arch_task2/README.md

 for running the asm calculator go to asm-version-math functions and use
 ```
-make run or for running with input:  ./root <input_file.sic
+make run or for running with input:  ./root <input_file.txt
 ```
 for running the c version
 ```